Three Types of Self-Confidence That Will Help Your Writing Career (and How to Boost Yours)

 It’s perfectly natural to feel a lack of confidence at times.
 Maybe you’re struggling to get a new technique to work for you, or something in your plot or your structure just isn’t quite coming together.
 Keep writing anyway: there’s no better way to learn.

-Keep learning about the craft of writing, and put what you learn into practice.
+- Keep learning about the craft of writing, and put what you learn into practice.
 Try my self-study seminars to dig deep into the areas that interest you most.

 - Surround yourself with other writers – in person (if the Covid restrictions in your area allow it), online, through blogs and through magazines.